 REST OF SEASON VALUE

-Ranking by ownership percentage (under 1%) and season fantasy rankings, David Freitas is expected to be the #63 catcher for the season.
-The projections have him 12 spots higher in the rankings.
-While not a great fantasy option, he may be good for a spot start if you are in bind and with a market ranking this low, there could be a clear opportunity to acquire him via trade or waiver wire pick up.
-He is projected for 145 fantasy points in 64 remaining games.
-Based on average FPs, he is even better with the #43 highest average.
-The market ranks David Freitas behind Severino and above Sucre but the projections rank these players in reverse order.
+Ranking by ownership percentage (55%), Carter Kieboom is expected to be the #22 shortstop for the rest of the season.
+The projections indicate that he is likely to fall short of higher market expectations.
+The projections have him 20 spots lower in the rankings.
+He is projected for 168 fantasy points in 65 remaining games.
+Based on average FPs, he is even better with the #29 highest average.
+The market ranks Carter Kieboom behind Peraza and above Rosario but the projections rank Rosario over Carter Kieboom.